-By lease agreement dated 11 July 2011, the Company acquired certain mineral claims in the Fairbanks Mining District of Alaska known as the Chatham Property.
-The property is controlled by the Company through a four year lease agreement.
-The Company must make annual cash payments and exploration expenditures as follows:
+On 11 July 2011, the Company entered into a four year lease agreement to acquire certain mineral claims in the Fairbanks Mining District of Alaska known as the Chatham Property.
+The claims are subject to a 2% NSR.
+The Company is required to make annual cash payments and exploration expenditures as follows: